Energy

 • Shift-based workforce (day/night), making alignment and engagement more complex.

 “Reorganize the four existing specialties to maximize efficiency, share skills, and support future growth.
+This vision must be supported by a rigorous, structured, and proven training program.”

 A peer-driven, hybrid learning model anchored in daily operations